 and The Who

 .
-There's an emphasis on strong melodies and heavy use of Beatles-styled vocal harmonies, but this is married to massive guitars and somewhat "aggressive" druming borrowed from the Who (with the jangly 12-string guitar sound of The Byrds
+There's an emphasis on strong melodies and heavy use of Beatles-styled vocal harmonies, but this is married to loud guitars and somewhat "aggressive" drumming borrowed from the Who (with the jangly 12-string guitar sound of The Byrds

 The term "power pop" was, perhaps fittingly enough, coined by Pete Townshend in a 1967 interview (quoted above) to describe his band's style.
 Their early singles like "I Can't Explain", "The Kids Are Alright" and "Substitute", helped codify

 the genre, merging strong Beatle-ish melodies with driving R&B-inspired rhythms and massive Marshall-stacked guitars.
 The Beatles themselves released harder-edged singles that helped inspire the genre, such as "Day Tripper" and "Paperback Writer", and The Kinks

 joined in the fun with the Epic Riffy

 "You Really Got Me" and "All Day and All of the Night".